Fast shipping (working days before 16.30 - live arrival guarantee)

 As with all kinds of walking sticks, this type needs a residence which is at least 3 times the length of the animal is high, and at least 2 times the length of the animal wide.
 For an adult female, this means at least 18 cm high and 12 cm wide.
 Bigger is always better.
 If held for more than a koppeltje will be 30 x 30 x 30 cm is recommended.

-Other stick insects may not coincide with Phyllium philippinicus be kept in a cage, because the stick insects can eat easily the flat edges of the leaf insect.
+Other stick insects may not coincide with Phyllium philippinicus, because the stick insects can easily eat the flat edges of the leaf insect.

 Males and females are easily distinguished.
 Females are larger and more robust, while males are much narrower.
 When they are mature, the males are very different from the females, do they have a clear long wings.
 The females have just wide dekvleugels.
 The men also have very long antennae, or 3.5 cm long, while women do not exceed 1 cm feelers.

-You can keep the males and females together just in a loft.
+You can keep the males and females together in a stay.